-The expected future cash flows in the liabilities or assets associated with insurance and reinsurance contracts include an RA.
+The expected future cash flows in the liabilities or assets associated with insurance and reinsurance contracts include a risk adjustment ("RA").
 The RA reflects the compensation that the Company requires for bearing the uncertainty about the amount and timing of the cash flows that arises from the underlying insurance contracts.